aspnet/Benchmarks/README.md

    dnx --configuration Release run
    ```

+1. If you're generating load from a separate machine (which is recommended), you'll need to change the URL Kestrel binds to as it only binds to localhost by default.
+You can change it via a command line argument or an environment variable, "ASPNET_SERVER.URLS" set to "http://*:5000"

-*Note: You may need to open port 5001 for external traffic in your firewall for the server to successfully run*
+*Note: You may need to open port 5000 for external traffic in your firewall for the server to successfully run*

 ## Generating Load
 It's best to generate load from a completely separate machine from the server if you can, to avoid resource contention during the test.